jvperrin/time-manager/README.md

-# Computer Science Class Application
+# Time Manager

-Built to manage time for students, and anyone else.
+Built to track and manager time.
+More information and documentation coming soon!